Rational approximations to the zeta function: The key lemma and convergence

-Moreover it is a consequence of standard properties of the binomial coefficients that for all $j$ between 0 and $m$, the sum is unchanged if the upper limit is increased from $j$ to $m$.
+It is a consequence of standard properties of the binomial coefficients that for all $j$ between 0 and $m$, the sum on the right is unchanged if the upper limit is increased from $j$ to $m$.
 This implies that

 For $\Re s>1$ the sum over $j$ can be written as

 and so for $\Re s>1$ we have

 From now on we use $f_m(x)$ to denote $\sum_{k=0}^m \frac{\Delta_{m,k}(x)}{k+1}$.